Airlines Won't Dare Use the Fastest Way to Board Planes - Slashdot

 We're GROVELING for space that we should have anyway, just so airlines can please Wall Street, NOT THEIR PAYING PASSENGERS.

 There are no longer clothes closets for coats.
 The food was never much good.
 The seat pitch is made for anorexics.
-And people, believing they're getting a "deal" (notice there are no such things as bereav
+And people, believing they're getting a "deal" (notice there are no such things as bereavement fares and the like) will swallow any humiliation no matter how undignified or simply crazy.

+You have to have your naked image taken, remove very reasonable items from luggage, ensure your Papers Are In Order, then queue in to lines that are grievously long.
+We're like cows to slaughter.

 Re: (Score:2)